dBildungsplattform/dbildungs-iam-server/docs/auth-insomnia-thunder.md

 You can test the configuration by clicking `Generate Token` at the bottom of the page.

 All requests will now use this authorization by default.

+_You can also select `Password Credentials` for the `Grant Type` and enter your credentials directly, if you want to skip the manual auth flow_

 ## Insomnia